getify/demo-app-weatheround/README.md

 yarn rw dev web
 ```

-This will start the server instance on port `8910`, and open a browser instance for you at `http://localhost:8910`.
+This will start the dev server instance on `localhost` port `8910`, and open a browser instance for you there (`http://localhost:8910`).

-RedwoodJS handles a lot of hot-reloading magic for you, so you shouldn't really need to restart this server.
-You may need to refresh the browser on some types of changes, or recovering from errors, etc.
+RedwoodJS handles a lot of hot-reloading magic for you, so you shouldn't really need to restart this server much while making basic HTML/JS/CSS changes).
+You may need to refresh the browser on some types of changes though, or recovering from errors, etc.

 ### Deploying The Web App